 Makotako was initially an independent trading city, transporting goods between the wider world and the elves of Bigby’s Forest.
 Approximately 100 years ago Amazons conquered the city.
 When the Amazons joined the Xorians, Makotako was briefly independent once more before King Jevaninada I conquered it with his superior land forces.
 He slowly imposed Xorian law on the public giving them time to adjust and poured money into the local economy by paying for the formation of the navy.
 The navy now contains close to one hundred biremes.

 Makotako’s main export is lumber.
 The city is right next to the legendary Bigby’s Forest which has an abundance of wood.
 Bigby’s Forest was created by a magician who lived long ago named, of course, Bigby.
 He is the wizard who first designed the big hand spells that are commonly used by force specializing magicians today.
-Apparently the famous wizard had been studying another spell that creates an entire woodland forest out of nothing.
+Bigby used his magic to solve a dispute between human loggers and the elven inhabitants of the forest.
 His magic still lives on today and regenerates any of the cut down trees within a few weeks.
 Consequently the forest’s borders have been constantly expanding as the trees are effectively immortal.
 Some people worry that this growth will eventually consume nearby towns, but that would not happen for at least two centuries, so the problem is ignored.

-Surprsingly, amid all this industry, a successful apparel and barber shop is run by the Elf, Korias.
+Surprisingly, amid all these changes, a successful apparel and barber shop is run by the elf, Korias.
 He designs all the clothing, shoes, and haircuts that the nobility across the Magical Lands wear.
 His shop is called Korias’ Clothing.
 It is open to all, but requires five gold pieces for entry to prove that you can, “damn the expense.”
-Korias has notably refused to become a Dragovinian even though the coveted status was offered to him.
+Korias notably refused to become a dragovinian even though the coveted status was offered to him.